Blog

 • Data Catalogs: Reference data is a major offering now provided by modern data catalogs.
 Data catalogs can become a trusted source for reference data, enabling users to search and request code sets for business tasks and transactions.

 • Data Warehouses: Companies can also use their data warehouses to store archived or historical reference data for analytical reporting.
-Data marts are likely to maintain commercially active versions of reference data to support customer-facing activities and applications
+Data marts are likely to maintain commercially active versions of reference data to support customer-facing activities and applications.

-the impact of reference data management on organizations
+Benefits of reference data management

 Much like other data domains, the value of reference data is entirely dependent on the knowledge, skill, and understanding of the people who know how to use it.